allamiro/PySyslog/README.md

 * This is a discussion group; all members can post to the group.
 * New Members require approval before being allowed to join the group.
-* Posts do not require approval before being sent to the group.
-* The group will be listed in the Groups.io directory.
 * Messages can be viewed by anyone.